Building at Ayr train station

 How long will the scaffolding be up?

-There is the potential that the scaffolding could be in place in the longer term to ensure public safety and for decisions to made regarding the future of the building.
+At this time, we don’t know.
+The scaffolding could be in place for some time to ensure public safety and to allow for decisions to be made regarding the future of the building.

-The Council is covering the cost of this at the moment but there are options for recovery of costs.
+The Council and Scottish Government are meeting the cost of works., but there are options for recovery of costs.